Digiplexis, Annual Foxglove: Planting and Care

 Where to Plant It?

-Unlike foxgloves, Digiplexis is a plant with limited hardiness (down to -10°C in well-drained soil).
+Unlike foxgloves, Digiplexis is a plant that is not very hardy (down to -10°C in well-drained soil).
 It will be grown as an annual and will perform best in mild and rather cool climates, as it dislikes drought.
-In southern France, it can be cultivated as a short-lived perennial (typically lasting 4-5 years).
+It can be cultivated as a short-lived perennial (typically living 4-5 years) in the south of France.
 In cooler regions, plant it in full sun, while in the south, it will prefer partial shade to preserve its flowering.
 To keep it from one year to the next, you can store it in a pot sheltered from severe frosts.

 Digiplexis thrives in light shade, in soil rich in organic matter, moist during flowering, and well-drained.
 It is a greedy plant that will not flourish in poor soil.
 The ideal substrate is woodland-type soil.
 In mild regions where it remains in the ground, avoid heavy, clay soils that stay wet in winter, as they can cause root rot.

-It appreciates being sheltered from strong winds, which may bend its stems.
-As it tolerates root competition, it can be planted along the edge of a shrub border or at the base of a hedge.
+It appreciates being sheltered from strong winds, which can bend its stems.
+Since it tolerates root competition, it can be planted at the edge of a shrub border, at the foot of a hedge.
 It will also thrive in the heart of a perennial bed and even in large containers near the house to enjoy its spectacular flowering from late spring until the first frosts.
 The tallest varieties should be planted at the back of a border to add height and vertical interest.
-It fits perfectly into natural gardens with a cottage or wildflower style.
+It fits perfectly into natural gardens with a rustic or cottage-style appeal.

 Digiplexis ‘Illumination Flame’, stunning at the back of a border (©Cultivar 413).